-b.
 Reduction during usage by consumers (energy, water) has been achieved since the previous year?

 The Company's products do not have any broadbased impact on energy and water consumption by consumers.
 However, the Company on continuous basis takes several measures to conserve the consumption of energy and water.
-The Company is committed to reduction of waste, conservation of raw material and pursuing zero pollution through various initiatives, technological upgradation and improvement projects.
+The Company is Principle 3 raw material and pursuing zero pollution through various initiatives, technological upgradation and improvement projects.